zahnow/gif-app/README.md

   - `DELETE /api/comments/:id` - Delete a comment

 - **Ratings**
-  - `GET /api/ratings/:gifId` - Get ratings for a GIF
+  - `GET /api/ratings/:gifId` - Get the rating for a GIF for a specific user
   - `POST /api/ratings` - Add a rating
-  - `PUT /api/ratings/:id` - Update a rating
+  - `PUT /api/ratings/:id` - Update a user's rating

 ## Author